grantjenks/free-python-games/README.rst

 Snake
 .....

 Snake -- classic arcade game.
+Use the arrow keys to navigate and eat the green food.
+Each time the food is consumed, the snake grows one segment longer.
+Avoid eating yourself or going out of bounds!

 .. image:: http://www.grantjenks.com/docs/freegames/_static/snake.gif
    :alt: Snake Free Python Game